Maryam5553/server-client-tls/README.md

 When this setup is done, the server will have access to 2 certificates:

-- The server's certificate will be the one presented to clients during a connection to authentify the server.
+- The server's certificate will be the one presented to clients during a connection to authenticate the server.

 - The root certificate will act as a trust anchor to verify other certificates.
-In particular, when a client will try to connect to the server, its certificate will be considered valid only it it was signed by the root certificate's key.
+In particular, when a client tries to connect to the server, its certificate will be considered valid only if it was signed by the root certificate's key.

-This ensure that both parties are part of the same chain of trust, rooted in the mutually trusted CA.
+This ensures that both parties are part of the same chain of trust, rooted in the mutually trusted CA.

 #### Details of the process on the CA side:

-Here is how the CA issues a certificate (this is printed on the CA's side when the server sets up):
+Here is how the CA issues a certificate (this is printed on the CA's side when the server is setting up):

 ```console
 Client connected.